harleensaini/MoazedLab_hESC-actin-quantification/README.md

 Analysis code for confocal z-stack quantification of phalloidin (F-actin) and DNase I (G-actin) staining in hESCs.

-Guidance on image analysis from: Image Analysis Collaboratory at Harvard Medical School.
+Guidance on image analysis from Image Analysis Collaboratory at Harvard Medical School.
 Code developed with assistance from Claude AI (Anthropic, 2025).

 **Associated manuscript:** "Genetic compensation in β-actin mutants occurs independently of mutations that destabilize β-actin mRNA"